×

 • Avoid packaged foods

-• Exercise for 30 minutes nearly all days of the week
+• Exercise for 30 minutes nearly every day of the week

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.